amzn/amazon-payments-magento-2-plugin/documentation/index.rst

    :align: right

 ===========================================================================
-Login and Pay with Amazon extension for Magento 2
+Amazon Pay and Login with Amazon extension for Magento 2
 ===========================================================================

 .. toctree::